Space-Systems/OPI-Explorer/README.md

-# opi-explorer
+# OPI Explorer
-Graphical OPI host written in Qt
+OPI Explorer is a simple graphical OPI host and population editor written in Qt.